ecthiender/dumbdb/README.md

 ## Storage

 Stores one file per table on disk.
-Stores it in CSV format.
+Stores it in binary format.

 ## Flow